+Priority 1: Patient Safety

+1.1

 To future proof the Ward by adapting the environment and the services within the Hospice Ward, as well as the public reception areas, allowing the Hospice to keep pace with the increased and varied demands for care within our community including modern nursing/hospice standards.
 This work is being funded by the Hospice.

 Authors: Joanne Noguera, Head of Ward Services, Chris Franklin, Head of Support Services

+How was the priority identified?

 The Ward at Saint Francis Hospice was constructed during the 1980's and has served its purpose well over the last 40 years.
 However, due to age, wear and tear and regulatory updates the Ward required a transformation.
-Before the Covid-19 pandemic, Saint Francis Hospice planned for a capital build project - a complete new Hospice build.
+Before the Covid-19 pandemic, Saint Francis Hospice planned for a capital build project a complete new Hospice build.
 The Board had to make the decision not to proceed with this due to future financial uncertainty caused by the pandemic, but the Board agreed the pressing need for Ward Transformation.

-To transform our Hospice Ward to enable us to future proof the Hospice and continue to provide outstanding care for the people who access our services and facilities.

-The project was paused due to potential for cost escalation, with significant increases in costs of labour and materials.
+Aim To transform our Hospice Ward to enable us to future proof the Hospice and continue to provide outstanding care for the people who access our services and facilities.
+Progress against the priority The project was paused due to potential for cost escalation, with significant increases in costs of labour and materials.
 We commissioned an independent expert peer review of the plans, including cost, governance, risk management and the value proposition to see how the cost compared with similar projects elsewhere.
 The independent review concluded that the Ward Transformation as costed would not meet our aspirations and was too expensive.

 As a result, it was decided to take a different approach, moving us from a transformation project to a development project.
 We have an experienced external project lead for the project now, improved costings and a more limited but still aspirational vision, which includes new furniture and entertainment systems, refurbishment of the bathroom and shower rooms and new family suites.

-The purpose of the new Ward Development project is to refurbish the existing Ward, (currently 24 bed spaces and 18 registered beds) to continue to meet the regulatory requirements of the CQC, HSE, IPC and building compliance regulations.
+GOING FORWARD The purpose of the new Ward Development project is to refurbish the existing Ward, (currently 24 bed spaces and 18 registered beds) to continue to meet the regulatory requirements of the CQC, HSE, IPC and building compliance regulations.
 The focus of the development still ensures a safe care environment.
 The development work will also ensure the best possible experience for individuals in our care and their loved ones as well as those working in our care environment.
-The Ward Development is due to commence
+The Ward Development is due to commence in September 2025 and complete by Spring 2026.
 Priority 1: Patient Safety